Last Modified July 28, 2014

 You can search for ratings for local businesses and anywhere else the scheme is being operated in England, Wales and Northern Ireland via the Food Standards Agency.

-Businesses are also given a window sticker and certificate showing their rating and are encouraged to display these at their premises.
+Businesses are also given a window sticker showing their rating and are encouraged to display this at their premise.

 Where can I get further information?